Want to take quizzes and track your credits?

 Commitment to professional well-being can be realized in a variety of ways:

 Develop a mission and vision statement that includes professional wellness.

-Educate the governing board about the positive impact that improving clinician joy, purpose and meaning in work can have on the mission of the organization, including quality of care, patient experience, physician retention and a healthy financial bottom line.
-Use the calculator below to calculate the costs of burnout (Step 2).
+Educate the governing board about the positive impact that improving clinician joy, purpose, and meaning in work can have on the mission of the organization, including quality of care, patient experience, physician retention, and a healthy financial bottom line.
+Use the calculator below to calculate the costs of burnout (See STEP 2).

-How can we implement shared accountability for workforce wellness?
+How can we share accountability for workforce wellness?

-A powerful tool to drive change is to link leadership performance review to improvement in clinician well-being.
-This prevents sub-optimization around a narrow domain of responsibility, where one division optimizes the organization around its particular goals (e.g., data security or compliance) at the cost to other organizational goals (e.g., patient satisfaction, productivity or workforce well-being).
+Linking a leadership performance review to improvement in clinician well-being is a powerful tool to drive change.
+This way, sub-optimization around a narrow domain of responsibility is prevented because one division is not optimizing the organization around its particular goals (eg, data security or compliance) at the cost to other organizational goals (eg, patient satisfaction, productivity, or workforce well-being).

-As one example, the Chief Executive Officer (CEO), Chief Medical Information Officer (CMIO), Chief Compliance Officer and others on the executive leadership team can be assessed on improvement in the well-being for the entire institution as part of their annual performance review.
+For example, evaluate the chief executive officer (CEO), chief medical Information officer (CMIO), chief compliance officer, chief wellness officer (CWO) and others on the executive leadership team on improvement in the well-being for the entire institution as part of their annual performance review.

-Once structures for shared accountability are in place, it is helpful to create opportunities for administrators and department and division leaders to collaborate with each other in the development of plans for improving workforce wellness.
+Once structures for shared accountability are in place, create and encourage opportunities for administrators and department and division leaders to collaborate with each other to develop plans for improving workforce wellness.

 Shared accountability for wellness across multiple domains of leadership also helps establish trust among the workforce.